 - Paid summer research opportunities and internships

-Dr. Brandon Mitchell (Assistant Professor, Department of Physics & Engineering)
+Dr. Brandon Mitchell (Associate Professor, Department of Physics & Engineering)

-Dr. Anil Kandalam (Associate Professor, Department of Physics & Engineering)
+Dr. Anil Kandalam (Professor, Department of Physics & Engineering)

-Dr. Emily Miller (Assistant Professor, Department of Mathematics)
+Dr. Emily Miller (Associate Professor, Department of Mathematics)